CVE-2025-35981: CWE-359 Exposure of Private Personal Information to an Unauthorized Actor in Gallagher Command Centre Server

 Mitigation Recommendations

-European organizations should immediately review and tighten access controls for privileged operator accounts within Gallagher Command Centre Server, ensuring the principle of least privilege is strictly enforced.
-Implement detailed logging and monitoring of operator activities to detect any unauthorized access to personal data.
-Conduct regular audits of user permissions and remove unnecessary privileges.
-Engage with Gallagher to obtain and apply security patches or updates as soon as they become available.
-If patches are delayed, consider temporary compensating controls such as network segmentation to limit access to the Command Centre Server and multi-factor authentication for operator accounts.
-Additionally, provide security awareness training to operators about the sensitivity of personal data and the importance of adhering to access policies.
-Finally, ensure compliance with GDPR by documenting the vulnerability, impact assessments, and mitigation steps taken.
+Organizations should immediately review and tighten access controls for privileged operators within Gallagher Command Centre Server, ensuring the principle of least privilege is strictly enforced.
+Implement role-based access controls (RBAC) that limit data visibility to only what is necessary for each operator’s role.
+Enable detailed logging and continuous monitoring of operator activities to detect any unauthorized access to personal data.
+Conduct regular audits of access logs and investigate anomalies promptly.
+Segregate duties where possible to reduce the risk of a single operator accessing sensitive data beyond their scope.
+Engage with Gallagher to obtain and apply security patches or updates addressing this vulnerability as soon as they become available.
+Additionally, consider implementing multi-factor authentication (MFA) for operator accounts to reduce the risk of credential compromise.
+Train staff on the importance of data privacy and insider threat awareness.
+Finally, review and update incident response plans to include scenarios involving insider data exposure.

 Affected Countries